Female Hair Transplant

 Beyond those suffering from androgenic alopecia, female hair transplants also work well for women who have lost hair because of traction alopecia, trauma, or accidents, as well as plastic surgery patients who want to restore hair growth on their incision site areas.

-What Happens During a Female Hair Transplant?
+What Is the Procedure for a Female Hair Transplant?

 As in men, female hair transplant surgery involves removing hair follicles from the donor area in the back of the head and transplanting or grafting them to the recipient area in the hairline and top of the head.